seabokas/Pantone-color-libraries/README.md

 # Pantone-color-libraries
- Pantone color libraries as .acb files for Photoshop etc

 Pantone color libraries as .acb files for Adobe Photoshop, Illustrator etc, downloaded with Pantone Color Manager in August 2019.